codeartisanlab/Multivendor-Ecommerce-Website-in-Django-Django-REST-Framework-and-ReactJs/README.md

 -   Pay (Rs.
 7200) via UPI "shobhathakur0859@okaxis" (India)
 -   Once payment successfull, please send your git username on my email codeartisanlab2607[at]gmail[dot]com

-Note: Price will change according to progress of the project
+<b>Note: </b>Price will change according to progress of the project